Introduction

 Illuminated Reticle

 Many scopes have an illuminated reticle eyepiece.
 These are battery-powered eyepieces with a red light that can be adjusted.
-When you begin a night of observation, you will be able to align your telescope.
+When you begin a night of observation, you can align your telescope.

 These tiny eyepieces contain crosshairs to aid with accurate alignment.
 As a result, your GoTo’s tracking and position will be more dependable.